From our Free Quilt Block Pattern Library

-Paperpiecing streamlines the piecing process, reduces the amount of trimming, and as an added benefit, seems to minimize some of the bulk created where the Flying Geese are joined.
+Paper piecing streamlines the piecing process, reducing the amount of trimming, and minimizing a bit of the bulk created where the Flying Geese meet.

 It's a sweet method!